eduardo-dangelo/code-docs/module_01/exercise.md

   </body>
   </html>
   ```
-  > Notice we are linking to an external stylesheet called `style.css` and a Google Font called `Open Sans`.
+  > Notice we are linking to an external stylesheet called `style.css`
+  > and a Google Font called `Open Sans` using the  tag `<link>`.
-  > We are also linking to an external JavaScript file called `script.js`
+  > We are also linking to an external JavaScript file called `script.js` using the tag `<script>`.
+  >
+  > We are also defining the title of the website using the `<title>` tag.
+This title will be displayed in the browser tab.

 ### The topbar component:
 > The topbar contains the title of the website and a dropdown menu.
+> The dropdown menu is hidden by default and displayed when the user clicks on the burger menu.
+> This behavior will be implemented using CSS and JavaScript.

-- Paste the following code inside the `<body>` element:
+- Add the following code inside the `<body>` element:
   ```html
   <div id="topbar">
     <h2>My First Website</h2>